-Dirt and dust are, hands down, one of the biggest enemies of the sleek and smooth surface of every wooden floor.
+Dirt and dust are one of the biggest enemies of the sleek and smooth surface of every wooden floor.
 Dirt particles work like an abrasive, scratching the fine surface of the wooden flooring, causing fine or deeper dents and other imperfections.
-On the other hand, imperfections will not only ruin the appearance of the floor, but also force you spending a lot of time, money and energy on re-finishing services, which you can completely pass if you follow a few simple advices for prevention, which our wood flooring experts in St Albans are happy to share here with you.
+Imperfections will not only ruin the appearance of the floor but also force you to spend a lot of time, money and energy on re-finishing services.
+You can completely pass if you follow a few simple advice for prevention, which our wood flooring experts in St Albans are happy to share here with you.
 Here are a few tips on how to minimise the damages, caused by dirt and dust particles on your wooden construction:

-- Forget about wearing shoes in your home.
-Yes, this may be out of your habits and kind of hard to get used to it at the beginning, but with time you will start noticing the big difference.
-Shoes are the main reason for dirt particles entering your home and dust rubbing between the shoes’ solves and the surface most often end up with definitely not so enjoyable look of the floor.
+This may be out of your habits and kind of hard to get used to it at the beginning, but with time you will start noticing the big difference.
+Shoes are the main reason for dirt particles entering your home and dust rubbing between the shoes solves and the surface most often end up with definitely not so enjoyable look of the floor.

-- Follow an individual cleaning routine.
 It all depends on your personal preferences and needs and the traffic and dose of everyday use your floor experiences.
 Daily, weekly or every other week, just be sure you use a broom with soft bristles to remove the dirt without causing more scratches.
 Use the vacuum cleaner occasionally, when you feel your floor needs more heavy-duty cleaning.
-And as for mopping – try to use a completely clean mop, otherwise the previously collected dirt particles will scratch the surface additional.
+And as for mopping – try to use a completely clean mop, otherwise, the previously collected dirt particles will scratch the surface additional.